tabularasa31/pocketbot/README.md

 # PocketBot

+## Overview

-The Pocket Bot can save the links into your Pocket app (need authorization)
+This telegram bot can save the links into your Pocket app (need authorization)

 Stack: